parse-community/docs/_includes/flutter/objects.md

 There are two things to note here.
 You didn't have to configure or set up a new Class called `GameScore` before running this code.
 Your Parse app lazily creates this Class for you when it first encounters it.

 There are also a few fields you don't need to specify that are provided as a convenience. `objectId` is a unique identifier for each saved object. `createdAt` and `updatedAt` represent the time that each object was created and last modified in the cloud.
-Each of these fields is filled in by Parse, so they don't exist on a `ParseObject` until a save operation has completed.
+Each of these fields is filled in by Parse, so they don't exist on a `ParseObject` until a save operation has been completed.

 ## Retrieving Objects